thaddeuspearson/Understanding_DirtyCOW/README.md

 - Since we are repeatedly calling the `write()` method in the `write_thr` while simultaneously calling `madvise()` in the `madvise_thr` if the right set of operations occur, then:

 - The `write_thr` creates a private copy of the `TARGET_FILENAME`, since it cannot write to the `TARGET_FILENAME` because it was opened in read-only mode.
 This is called **copy-on-write** which is where the COW in DirtyCOW comes from!
-The pointer located in virtual memory now points to a new copy of `TARGET_FILENAME` in physical memory, instead the original physical memory address `TARGET_FILENAME`.
+The pointer located in virtual memory now points to a new copy of `TARGET_FILENAME` in physical memory, instead of the original physical memory address `TARGET_FILENAME`.

 ![copy](pictures/DirtyCOW_3.png)